• Skip to primary navigation

 • Add one chapati at a time.
 Do not add butter or oil to the frying pan.

 • Leave the chapati to cook for about a minute or two on one side.
-The chapati will start becoming a beautiful brown.
+The chapati will start becoming a beautiful golden brown.

 • Flip it over and continue cooking and browning the other side.